Lut99/ArgumentParser/Argument Definition Language.md

           = LLABEL
           = SLABEL LLABEL
           = LLABEL SLABEL
+          = LSQUARE SLABEL RSQUARE
+          = LSQUARE LLABEL RSQUARE
+          = LSQUARE SLABEL LLABEL RSQUARE
+          = LSQUARE LLABEL SLABEL RSQUARE
 ```
+Again, the rules with the square brackets indicate that the option is Optional.

 ### Type definition
 To support defining arguments, the ADL also allows users to define their own types.
 Grammar-wise, the syntax for defining a type is very similar to that of defining an argument, and is defined as follows: